 - Provide feedback to non-selected applicants who were interviewed.

 - Provide the Talent Acquisition team or your HR business partner (who handles TAM transactions) final de-selection reasons for candidates interviewed who were not hired.
 Information will be updated in TAM as system of record.

 - Provide HR Administrator (who handles HCM transactions) any necessary hire data to enter into Workforce Administration (WFA).

-- Maintain recruitment file with following items: completed Interview Data Form (in PDF or Word format), Job Description, Interview Questions, Ranking Forms, and any additional assessment tools used for screening.
+- Maintain recruitment file with following items: completed Interview Data Form (in Word format), Job Description, Interview Questions, Ranking Forms, and any additional assessment tools used for screening.
 File to be maintained for three years after hire date.